lykmapipo/common/DOCUMENTATION.md

 #### mergeObjects(objects)

-merge a list on objects into a single object
+Merge a list on objects into a single object